schneidenbach/YourJavaScriptNeedsTypes/PITCHME.md

 ## Slack

-> Second, we **underestimated how powerful the editor integration is**...
+> Second, we <span class="orange">underestimated how powerful the editor integration is</span>...
 TypeScript understands which properties and methods are available on certain objects, enabling your editor to do the same.

 [source](https://slack.engineering/typescript-at-slack-a81307fa288d)